hashicorp/terraform-aws-consul/modules/install-consul/README.md

    `/opt/consul/config`).
 1. If `/usr/local/bin` isn't already part of `PATH`, you should add it so you can run the `consul` command without specifying the full path.

+## Dependencies

+The install script assumes that `systemd` is already installed.
+We use it as a cross-platform supervisor to ensure Consul is started whenever the system boots and restarted if the Consul process crashes.
+Additionally, it is used to store all logs which can be accessed using `journalctl`.

 ## Why use Git to install this code?